Mystery motive and anxious manhunt: Key questions around the Maine shooting

 The sources said the note contained the suspect’s rantings as well as some personal information such as bank account details.

-Mr Card’s family members are said to be cooperating with the investigation and have suggested that he might have been looking for an ex-girlfriend at one of the shooting locations, ABC News reported.
+Card’s family members were said to be cooperating with the investigation and suggested that he might have been looking for an ex-girlfriend at one of the shooting locations, ABC News reported.

 In 2013, the court granted them both shared parental rights of their child, who lives primarily with his mother.